 Digital transformation in education?
-Here are the key challenges!
+Here are the three key challenges!

 Education has outgrown the traditional classroom.
 And we have seen that the digital transformation in education offers lots of opportunities for the future.
 Nowadays, information is available at the click of a button.
 Where your pupils once had to go on a real treasure hunt, today's kids can find the answer instantly.
 And all that without a treasure map.
 But still, there are a few barriers to overcome when talking about the digital transformation of education.